cloud66/help-old/_posts/beta/2012-09-23-deploying-docker-stacks.md

     - "redis"
 {% endhighlight %}

 The `url` is the same as the one you would use when calling `docker pull` directly.
 For example, if you are using _Quay.io_ as your private repository, you will use `docker pull quay.io/namespace/image_name` to pull the image from that repository.
 In this case the `url` is `quay.io`.
+For the official [Docker Hub](https://registry.hub.docker.com/), use `index.docker.io`.

 One convention here is using `_env:` before an environment variable.
 This can be used anywhere in `docker_deployment.yml` to avoid checking in passwords and other sensitive information.
 You can use [environment variable management](/deployment/env-vars.html) in the console or toolbelt to add your environment variables.